cse110-fa22-group18/cse110-fa22-group18/admin/meetings/11-12-22-sprint-1-review.md

   - Adding stretch features (focusing on rotate as of right now)
   - Creating the display/view function, so the images in local storage are displayed in the home/gallery page
   - Get image from local storage and display it when editing
-- **Things to improve on:**
-  - Consistency within the code to avoid linter errors
-  - Use Github issues more often
-  - Try to write the unit test right after finishing the function
-  - Enforce roles/tasks better - make sure everyone is assigned something and is working actively on it (front-end/back-end people work with each other more often)

 ## For Next Meeting
 - Agile - Retrospective Meeting